 85. Ting KM, Witten IH.
 Issues in stacked generalization.
 Journal of Artificial Intelligence Research.
 1999;10:271-89.

 The VWUO.exe software was developed for Windows in C++.
-The free trial version is limited to a maximum input of 5 variables and 25 data records, which will allow you to explore 1-, 2- and 3-dimensional surfaces, as well as explore the interface for higher dimensional problems where no graphs are produced.
-Both trial and paid versions come with a VWUO.ini file containing all the default options described in the user's guide with one exception: I provide the non-default normalizing multipliers obtained in the thesis (which you are free to change).
+The program comes with a VWUO.ini file containing all the default options described in the user's guide with one exception: I provide the non-default normalizing multipliers obtained in the thesis (which you are free to change).
 The software also includes a short list of keys and command line parameters not all listed in the user's guide.

 The PhD thesis provides relevant background and mathematical formulas.
 The self-contained, illustrated user's guide (approximately 40 pages) is Chapter 3.
 It contains screenshots, example data sets, commands, as well as walking you through sample analyses.
 Chapter 6 shows an application of successfully mining a real dataset for hypotheses using VWUO-MD.
 The thesis can be downloaded free of charge (with a limited license as explained in the PDF) from Simon Fraser University Library's Institutional Repository.
-(Full text and abstract: http://summit.sfu.ca/item/9744.
-The thesis PDF is here: ETD4622.pdf.)
+(Full text and abstract: https://summit.sfu.ca/item/9744)

-The following License Agreements apply to both the FREE TRIAL and PAID versions of VWUO.exe:
+The following License Agreements apply to the VWUO-MD software:

 Software Performance Limitations